 The first way that you might be coping with your feelings are through the twin methods of denial / eradication.
 When feelings are bearable, we can pretend that they are aren’t there at all, denying their existence to ourselves.
 When feelings are too strong to bear, we try to push them out of our minds by turning to addictions and doing other increasingly extreme things.
 If our feelings are pushed away, we hope they won’t come back.
 One of the limits to this approach is that our feelings always come back, perhaps needing increasingly extreme measures to deal with them.

 The second way is where we try to contextualise our feelings and diminish their effect by using a cognitive process like Cognitive Behavioural Therapy (CBT).
 An example of this would be us saying ‘I’m sad because Maria has gone away but I shouldn’t be so sad because I know she’s coming back’ or ‘I’m angry with Brian but I shouldn’t be because I know he’s been under pressure at work’.

 In both these examples you have feelings but you fight against them through rationalising them.

-This is a better approach to the first as it isn’t so self-denying – but it can often lead to self-critical thoughts such as ‘I’m wrong to have these feelings – they’re inappropriate’ and being self-critical doesn't always lead to change.
+This is a better approach to coping with your feelings than the first as it isn’t so self-denying – but it can often lead to self-critical thoughts such as ‘I’m wrong to have these feelings – they’re inappropriate’ and being self-critical doesn't always lead to change.
 With this approach you can start to replace your feelings with another feeling – either guilt or shame.
 But it’s a step in the right direction.